Trauma and General Surgery

 The Division of General Surgery continues to develop its mission of clinical services, research, and teaching under the leadership of Dr. Andrew B. Peitzman, who was appointed chief of the division in 1997 and who is also the executive vice-chairman for the Department of Surgery.

 The division also encompasses the Minimally Invasive Bariatric and General Surgery Program at Magee-Womens Hospital of UPMC, which continues to treat high volumes of bariatric surgery patients and offers gastric bypass and laparoscopic banding using minimally invasive techniques.

 In addition, to better meet the needs of our patients, we have begun expanding our our outpatient surgical services to many locations throughout the community.

-The Trauma Program at UPMC is celebrating its 25th anniversary of providing state-of-the-art emergency care to patients in the emergency room setting.
+For more than 30 years, the Trauma Program at UPMC has provided state-of-the-art emergency care to patients in the emergency room setting.

 UPMC Presbyterian and UPMC Mercy are home to Level I Regional Resource Trauma Centers that provide immediate evaluation and treatment for patients with life-threatening, chronic, or acute medical or surgical conditions.

 UPMC Mercy is the only facility in western Pennsylvania to have a Level I trauma center and comprehensive burn center under one roof.